‘Running Them Out of Time:’ Xenophobia, Violence, and Co-Authoring Spatiotemporal Exclusion in South Africa

-Written by Jean Pierre Misago the article argues that governance is a key determinant of xenophobic violence in South Africa and of collective violence generally.
+Written by Dr. Jean Pierre Misago, the article argues that governance is a key determinant of xenophobic violence in South Africa and of collective violence generally.

 Politics by Other Means?
 The Political Economy of Xenophobic Violence in Post- Apartheid South Africa

-Written by Jean Pierre Misago, the article discusses xenophobic violence in post-apartheid South Africa and that it has become a longstanding feature in post-apartheid South Africa.
+Written by Dr. Jean Pierre Misago, this article discusses xenophobic violence in post-apartheid South Africa.